 Stay tuned for our proprietary crypto backtesting results.

-According to Thomas Bulkowski's research on 814 patterns, the break-even failure rate is just 4% in bull markets and 1% in bear markets.
-This means 96-99% of patterns that break the neckline continue in the expected direction.
-However, only 55-56% reach the full measured move target.
+According to Thomas Bulkowski's updated research (2020, based on 2,800+ trades), the break-even failure rate is 19%.
+This means 81% of patterns that break the neckline drop more than 5% and continue in the expected direction.
+However, only 51% reach the full measured move target.

 Measure the vertical distance from the head to the neckline, then project that distance downward from the breakout point.
-Bulkowski's research shows 55-56% of patterns meet this target.
+Bulkowski's current research shows 51% of patterns meet this target.
 Consider taking partial profits at 50% of the target and using trailing stops for the remainder.

 According to Bulkowski, head and shoulders tops average 70 days (about 2.5 months) to form.
 Complex patterns with multiple shoulders take 3-3.5 months.
 In crypto's 24/7 markets, formation times may be compressed.